-Our first challenge lasted eight weeks and was aimed at developing a solution that can create automated human and machine-readable reports of events captured by video feeds.
+We helped IBM team up with computer vision SME Pimloc to develop a solution that can create automated human and machine-readable reports of events captured by video feeds.

 The public sector’s need to keep people safe using CCTV is challenging because video feeds can’t be monitored 24/7.
 Teams use the human resources and devices at their disposal to catch, interpret and act on threats quickly – but they don’t catch everything.

 IBM wanted to find out if there was an opportunity to build on or adapt game-changing technology from the startup and SME ecosystem.
 It also wanted to explore the potential of training a model using the metadata from a feed.

 We designed a programme that would help Pimloc and IBM explore how they could combine their technologies and test potential solutions in live environments.